ayushrajani07/G-v1.0/docs/ml/ML_ARM_NEXT_STEPS.md

 # Implement real near-strike features
 # Requires data collection updates

-# 1. Update collectors for ATM±2 strikes
+# 1. Update collectors for ATM±2 strikes. #comment by user: collectors already collect and log data for a wider range than ATM±2. find refrences for atm offset collection in docs and add code to update placeholders with real values!
 python scripts/collectors/update_for_near_strikes.py

 # 2. Collect historical near-strike data